 Some of the tippy-toppest of top thinkers have even suggested that it doesn’t actually exist; that time is an illusion caused by… er, well… they’re not quite sure what it’s caused by – let’s just call it “energy” of some sort, that should cover it.
 Moving on…

-It flows – though we don’t know how, or why it chooses to flow in the direction it does; it can be stretched and warped – if luminaries like Roddenberry or Asimov are to be believed; it’s very probably infinitely long – not that anybody’s ever likely to measure it; it stops when you’re in love – which is nice; it slows down when you’re moving, and it speeds up when you’re not – which is daft, surely.
+It flows – though we don’t know how, or why it chooses to flow in the direction it does; it can be stretched and warped – if luminaries like Roddenberry or Asimov are to be believed; it’s very probably infinitely long – not that anybody’s ever likely to measure it; it stops when you’re in love – which is nice; but it slows down when you’re moving and it speeds up when you’re not – which is daft, surely.

 It also slows down when you’re bored and speeds up when you’re not.
 And that simply has to be the wrong way round.